Alfresco/alfresco-community-repo/README.md

 ```
 docker-compose up
 ```
-eg: In order to start an instance of rm-enterprise-repo and rm-enterprise-share, the above command must be run first in the rm-enterprise-repo folder and then in rm-enterprise-share after the images have been built.
+e.g. In order to start an instance of rm-enterprise-repo and rm-enterprise-share, the above command must be run first in the rm-enterprise-repo folder and then in rm-enterprise-share after the images have been built.